 If your venue or a venue you know is planning something exciting in Level 2, feel free to get in touch at firstname.lastname@example.org

-New Zealand will officially move from Alert Level 3 to Alert Level 2 at 11:59pm on Wednesday 13th May 2020.
-Effectively; Thursday 14th May.
-However, certain aspects of Level 2 will be rolled out gradually.
+Auckland will officially move from Alert Level 3 to Alert Level 2 at 11:59pm on Sunday 30th August 2020.
+The rest of New Zealand will remain in Alert Level 2.

 The 3 S's